 IU estimated it would take about three to four months to complete the contract implementation, and with support from the UPS team, the university was able to meet that timeline.

-IU finds the administrative tools available through UPS extremely helpful, as well as the customizability in terms of resetting passwords, creating users for specific locations, and editing account information as individuals leave or join departments.
+IU finds the administrative tools available through UPS extremely helpful, as well as the customization in terms of resetting passwords, creating users for specific locations, and editing account information as individuals leave or join departments.
 Access to UPS contacts specifically dedicated to international, medical, and scientific shipping has made it easy to quickly resolve issues or address questions.